Great Western Glass Ball Manufacturing Co.

 Great Western Glass Ball Manufacturing Company

 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

 Here is an excellent example of an embossed, extremely rare ‘GREAT WESTERN GLASS BALL MANUFACTURING COMPANY PITTSBURGH PA.’ target ball.
 It is embossed on both faces and the base.
 This 2-5/8″ diameter, light golden amber, 3-piece mold example is perfect and has a sheared mouth.
 It could be unique.

-From around 1876 to 1885, glass balls were made for target shooting for sport and exhibitions at Wild West shows, circuses and other events.
+From around 1876 to 1885, glass balls were made for target shooting for sport and exhibitions at Wild West shows, circuses, and other events.
 Birds and particularly pigeons were used previously.
-Interestingly enough, The Great Western is embossed on the GX – 30 historical flask.

-Read: What are target balls?
-I’m glad you asked!
-By Ralph Finch
+Support: Read What are target balls?
+I’m glad you asked! by Ralph Finch

 Primary Image: The Great Western Glass Ball Manufacturing Company target ball imaged on location by Alan DeMaison, FOHBC Virtual Museum Midwest Studio